plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 ### Authentication

-First, the interface has to be activated in the **System » System settings » Markets » Etsy » Authentication** menu.
+First, the interface has to be activated in the **Setup » Markets » Etsy » Authentication** menu.
 Click on **Etsy login** to do so.
 Afterwards, you are forwarded directly to Etsy where the interface can be activated.

 ### Setting up Etsy

-Go to **System » System settings » Markets » Etsy » Settings** to activate the item export, stock update and order import.
+Go to **Setup » Markets » Etsy » Settings** to activate the item export, stock update and order import.

 ## Activating the order referrer

-In order to link items with Etsy, you have to activate the order referrer Etsy in the **System » System settings » Orders » Order referrer** menu.
+In order to link items with Etsy, you have to activate the order referrer Etsy in the **Setup » Orders » Order referrer** menu.

 ##### Activating the order referrer for Etsy:

-1. Go to **System » System settings » Orders » Order referrer**.
+1. Go to **Setup » Orders » Order referrer**.
 2. Place a check mark for **Etsy**.
 3. **Save** the settings.